QW-Group/mvdsv/README.md

 Copy it to your server.

-## Built With

-TBD

 ## Versioning

-We use a pretty crappy system for versioning for now.
 For the versions available, see the [tags on this repository][mvdsv-tags].

 ## Authors